 A complete history and physical exam are critical for diagnosis of PCOS.
 Two out of three diagnostic criteria rely on history and physical exam which includes menstrual history and features of hyperandrogenism.
 Additionally, PCOS represents a diagnosis of exclusion, identifying clinical presentation of other conditions should be done.

 Most society guidelines have accepted that diagnosis of PCOS; most meet two out of three criteria: chronic anovulation, (clinical or biological hyperandrogenism, and polycystic ovaries morphology in the absence of any other pathology.
 These clinical features are part of the Rotterdam Criteria.
-The National Institute of Health criteria also require clinical or biochemical hyperandrogenism and oligo or anovulation.
+The National Institute of Health criteria also requires clinical or biochemical hyperandrogenism and oligo or anovulation.
 The American Excess PCOS Society requires hyperandrogenism with one of two of the remaining criteria.

 Disorders that mimic the clinical features of PCOS should be excluded.
 These include thyroid disease, hyperprolactinemia, and non-classic congenital adrenal hyperplasia with 21-hydroxylase deficiency, for which measurement of serum 17-hydroxyprogesterone (17-OHP) should be done, which may require further testing with adrenocorticotropin stimulation test.